Privacy Notice / Cookies Policy

 It measures numbers and volumes of visitors in order to make sure users’ needs are met, and to understand how services we provide could do better.
 Google Analytics stores information about what pages you visit, how long you are on the site, how you got here and what you click on.
 We do not collect or store your personal information (e.g. your name or address) so this information cannot be used to identify who you are.
 We do not allow Google to use or share our analytics data.

-Google Analytics cookies expire two years after your last visit to this site.
+Google Analytics cookies expire 38 months after your last visit to this site.
 Full details on the cookies set by Google Analytics are published on the Google website.
 Google also publishes a browser add-on, to allow you to choose that information about your website visit is not sent to Google Analytics.

 JSESSIONID is a cookie used for controlling and recognising your secure login session, this expires when you log out or leave the site.